-The Mercedes team has lent its support to two main charities.
+The team have lent their support to two main charities.
 In 2015, they chose the Air Ambulance Services and the Muscle Help Foundation.

-Following the Coronavirus pandemic, Mercedes auctioned off Valtteri Bottas’ and Lewis Hamilton’s race suits to raise money for NHS charities.
+Following the coronavirus pandemic, the team auctioned off Valtteri Bottas’ and Lewis Hamilton’s race suits to raise money for NHS charities.